Bayer: Finances

 For the fiscal year 2017, Bayer reported earnings of EUR€7.3 billion, with an annual revenue of EUR€35 billion, a decrease of 25.1% over the previous fiscal cycle.
 Bayer's shares traded at over €69 per share, and its market capitalization was valued at US€65.4 billion in November 2018.
 In September 2019, Bayer announced to reduce the number of management board members from seven to five to reduce overall costs.
+In 2025, Bayer increased its R&D investments by 22.6%; contributing to the European growth in R&D outpacing other regions that year.

-The key trends of Bayer are (as at the financial year ending December 31):
+The key trends of Bayer are (as at the financial year ending 31 December):